Coconut Macaroons

 Whip the egg whites.

 In a second bowl, with an electric mixer (hand mixer or stand mixer with your whisk attachment) whip 2 large egg whites on high speed until stiff peaks form.
+You want stiff peaks or your macaroons may spread and fall flat.

 Stir in the egg whites.

-Using a spatula, gently fold the stiff egg whites into the coconut mixture until itโs evenly combined and there are no streaks of egg whites remaining.
+Using a spatula, gently fold the stiff egg whites into the coconut mixture until it’s evenly combined and there are no streaks of egg whites remaining.

 Bake the macaroons.